cmgoffena13/etl-watcher-sdk/docs/_build/html/_sources/guides/executions.rst.txt

 -----------------

 The ExecutionResults is a class that is returned from your pipeline function.
-This wraps around the ETLMetrics class and adds the execution id.
+This wraps around the ETLResults class and adds the execution id.
 This is to ensure access to the execution id for any usage.

 .. code-block:: python